THIS IS NOT A LEGAL SURVEY, NOR IS IT INTENDED TO BE OR REPLACE ONE

 Is it Cheaper to Buy a Shed Kit or Build from Scratch?

-It is hard to make a generalized comparison.
-There are variations in the quality of construction and material choices from one shed to the next.
 Generally speaking, a prefab shed kit will be cheaper to build than a similar style shed built from scratch.
 However, the quality of construction may be better if you build it from scratch.
 And with better quality comes a longer life span and less maintenance.
+This is a crucial component of DIY shed cost considerations.

 My Site Plan offers non-credentialed site plans drafted by highly experienced CAD designers.
 Get your next building project off to the right start.
 Find out more today.